How is The Advaita 222 of Self-Inquiry™ an Extension of Traditional Inquiry?

-How The 222 of Self-Inquiry™ is distinct from Sri Ramana’s and Sri Nisargadatta’s forms of Self-Inquiry
+How The Advaita 222 of Self-Inquiry™ is an extension of Sri Ramana’s and Sri Nisargadatta’s forms of Self-Inquiry

 Sri Ramana Maharshi’s Self-Inquiry (“Who Am I?”)